dikortis/LetsTalkETC/Episodes/Episode_5.md

-talk about vitalik my feeling is that he created a technology that I value and I want to see that technology preserved and if the theorem classic is successful
+talk about vitalik my feeling is that he created a technology that I value and I want to see that technology preserved and if the ethereum classic is successful
 I think metallic as a technologist will be vindicated I think that he's made not the best as a politician which is a